vtex/faststore/docs/how-to-create-banner-search.md

 const banners = data.vtex?.banners?.banners // List with all banners
 ```

-So you can render all these banners HTML with this snippet.
+And you can render the HTMLs of all these banners with this snippet:

 ```tsx
 // src/@vtex/gatsby-theme-store/views/search/AboveTheFold.tsx